Introduction

 1use AshAllenDesign\RedactableModels\Support\Strategies\ReplaceContents; 2use AshAllenDesign\RedactableModels\Interfaces\Redactable; 3use Illuminate\Foundation\Auth\User as Authenticatable; 4 5class User extends Authenticatable implements Redactable 6{ 7 // ...
 8 9 public function redactionStrategy(): RedactionStrategy10 {11 return app(ReplaceContents::class)->replaceWith([12 'name' => 'REDACTED',13 'email' => 'redacted@redacted.com',14 ]);15 }16}

-strategy also allows you to use a closure to define the replacement value.
+The ReplaceContents strategy also allows you to use a closure to define the replacement value.
 This can be useful if you want a bit more control over the redaction process.
-The closure should accept the model as an argument and have a void
+The closure should accept the model as an argument and have a void return type.

 1use AshAllenDesign\RedactableModels\Support\Strategies\ReplaceContents; 2use AshAllenDesign\RedactableModels\Interfaces\Redactable; 3use Illuminate\Foundation\Auth\User as Authenticatable; 4 5class User extends Authenticatable implements Redactable 6{ 7 // ...
 8 9 public function redactionStrategy(): RedactionStrategy10 {11 return app(ReplaceContents::class)->replaceWith(function (User $user): void {12 $user->name = 'name_'.$user->id;13 });14 }15}